Punktum-dk/epp-service-specification/README.md

 The risk_assessment value must be interpreted in combination with the poll message received.

 If the poll message is:
-´xxx.dk has been registered and activated´
+"xxx.dk has been registered and activated"

 then risk_assessment can be either BLUE or GREEN.

-- If risk_assessment = ´BLUE´, the domain name is activated and the registrant (Danish or foreign) has completed the required ID and data validation.
+If risk_assessment = `BLUE`, the domain name is activated and the registrant (Danish or foreign) has completed the required ID and data check.
-- If risk_assessment = ´GREEN´, the domain name is activated and the registrant is foreign, ID validation is not required, and data validation has been completed.
+If risk_assessment = `GREEN`, the domain name is activated and the registrant is foreign, ID check is not required, and data check has been completed.

 If the poll message is:
-´xxx.dk has been registered, but not activated due to pending ID check´
+"xxx.dk has been registered, but not activated due to pending ID check"

 then risk_assessment can be either BLUE or RED (YELLOW).

-- If risk_assessment = ´BLUE´, the registrant is Danish and must complete ID and/or data validation before the domain name can be activated.
+If risk_assessment = `BLUE`, the registrant is Danish and must complete ID and/or data check before the domain name can be activated.
-- If risk_assessment = ´RED´ (or ´YELLOW´), the registrant is foreign and must complete ID and/or data validation before the domain name can be activated.
+If risk_assessment = `RED` (or `YELLOW`), the registrant is foreign and must complete ID and/or data check before the domain name can be activated.
-- If risk_assessment = ´N/A´, the risk assessment could not be performed.
-The registrant is requested to complete successful ID validation before the domain name can become active.
+If risk_assessment = `N/A`, the risk assessment could not be performed.
+The registrant is requested to complete successful ID and/or data check before the domain name can become active.

 The procedures for ID-control are [described on the Punktum dk DK website][DKHMIDENT].